 - Line a brownies mold with parchment paper or grease it with a little bit of coconut oil.
 My mold measures 7 x 11 inches (18 x 28 cm)

-- Bake in the oven at 390 degree F (200 degree C) for about 50 minutes (it can take longer, depending on your oven and the mold you use) or until a toothpick comes out almost clean (can still be sticky but not liquid).
+- Bake in the oven at 390 degrees F (200 degrees C) for about 50 minutes (it can take longer, depending on your oven and the mold you use) or until a toothpick comes out almost clean (can still be sticky but not liquid).
 Check after 40 minutes with a toothpick.
 Don't overcook the brownies!

 To make the chocolate cream, just put all ingredients in a small bowl and stir well with a whisk.
 Pour the cream on top of the brownies once they cool down.
 Enjoy!

-You can sub the cococnut sugar with 1/2 cup of brown sugar (100 g)
+You can sub the coconut sugar with 1/2 cup of brown sugar (100 g)

 I use this brand of peanut flour.
 You can skip it and use 7 tbsp of cocoa powder and leave out the water (as the peanut flour makes the mixture thicker)

 I am using canned sweet peas which are labeled as "sweet peas" but some brands might be labeled as "small/young peas"

 Recipe makes 12 brownies.
 Nutrition facts are for one brownie WITH the chocolate glaze